 - Increased sweating and/or peeing more often than usual — make sure you stay hydrated!

-There are only a few Psilocybe species that naturally produce sclerotia — although, there are likely more we haven’t discovered yet.
+There are only a few Psilocybe species that naturally produce sclerotia — although there are likely more that haven’t discovered yet.
 Here are the three original strains:

 - Psilocybe tampanensis (native to Florida, USA)